wstrange/dartdap/test/README.md

 4. Allows clients to bind to "cn=Manager,dc=example,dc=com" using the password "p@ssw0rd".

+There are many LDAP directories to choose from, and many ways to deploy them.
+The package should work with any standard implementation of LDAP, so the tests should work on other LDAP directories.
+If you can, please test it different implementations of LDAP.

+It is recommended to install the test LDAP directory in a virtual machine.
+That way there is no risk of damage to a production LDAP directory, and it can be easily deleted and recreated to run the tests from a known state.

+The sections below describe installing and configuring OpenLDAP on CentOS 7.
+It describes two alternative ways: using the provided shell script and doing it manually.

 ### Automatically creating the test LDAP directory server

-The recommended method is to install the test LDAP directory in a virtual machine running CentOS 7.
-That way there is no risk of damage to a production LDAP directory, and it can be easily deleted and recreated to run the tests from a known state.
+This is one way to deploy a test LDAP directory server.

 These instructions have been tested with CentOS 7.

 1. Copy the _test/SETUP-openldap-centOS7.sh_ script to the CentOS 7 virtual machine.

         local$ scp SETUP-openldap-centOS7.sh username@testVM:

 2. SSH to the virtual machine.

         local$ ssh username@testVM

 3. Run the script with root privileges:

         testVM$ sudo ./SETUP-openldap-centOS7.sh

 This will install and configure OpenLDAP with an automatically generated self-signed certificate with the domain of "localhost"